Roxana1981/allvintage/README.md

 The project concept was influenced by Code Institute's blog walkthrough project.

-Thank you to Code Institute for module content.
+Thank you to the slack community, and Code Institute for module content.